 Although the potential impact of AI on companies in the financial services industry is substantial, these projects are met with skepticism due to poor ROI planning and limited access to information about information security.

-Still, traditional incumbent institutions are slow to adapt, which poses an advantage for highly adaptive startups who know that AI is more than just a fintech trend.
+Still, traditional financial institutions are incumbent and slow to adapt, which poses an advantage for highly adaptive startups who know that AI is more than just a fintech trend.

 Even so, the first-mover advantage had already been played.
-Certain financial players have long decided to bet big on AI adoption, investing in research and development.
+Certain fintech industry players have long decided to bet big on AI adoption, investing in research and development.
 As expected, some breakthroughs are starting to show, as shown by a Sailpeak report on AI’s impact on the financial industry:

 In addition, another fintech in the BNPL sector, Klarna, reduced its workforce from 5,000 to 3,800 in the past year.
 What’s more, they plan to reduce it to 2,000 employees, all with the help of AI.